 Students are absolutely required to participate in all lectures, tours, events and activities planned by the professors and the cultural hosts in Cuba – and to do so in a timely and responsible manner.
 Students expected to participate in discussions, asking questions freely but respectfully – keeping in mind not to offend our hosts.
 You are free to disagree, but not to be disagreeable.

 Registration Information and Program Costs

-The cost of the travel program includes round-trip airport transfers in the U.S. and abroad, economy-class international airfare, multiple-occupancy accommodations, and ground transportation and entrance fees to all required site visits.
-All personal expenses (i.e., meals, medical, souvenirs, laundry, telephone, etc.) are not included.
+The cost of the travel program includes round-trip airport transfers in the U.S. and abroad, economy-class international airfare, multiple-occupancy accommodations, some meals and ground transportation and entrance fees to all required site visits.
+All personal expenses (i.e., some meals, medical, souvenirs, laundry, telephone, etc.) are not included.